 FACILITATION DOCUMENTATION FOR YOUR PORTFOLIO

+You will demonstrate your skills in each competency by providing documentation of your work in a Portfolio.
+These are the 11 categories of work to include in your Portfolio.

 One complete, substantial project involving at least one full day of facilitation using more than one ToP method which includes:

 The request from the client